creative research

 "Cross-disciplinary work intrigues me: blending the technical language of film with the live nature of performance, or finding words that look and images that speak.
 My creative research moves across mediums, seeking new ways to connect art, technology, and human experience.
 Living and studying in global cities —over ten years in New York, five in Mexico City, and nearly two in the UK— has deeply shaped both my worldview and artistic practice.
 Each project reflects this ongoing exploration of narratives, and innovation within a sustainable framework.

-Interdisciplinary I My background brings together multiple languages to anchor an experimental and collaborative body of work.
+INTERDISCIPLINARY I My background brings together different languages to anchor an experimental and collaborative body of work.
 This evolving blend extends to Work Integrated Learning (WIL) in higher education, allowing me to question traditional borders.
-My practice searches ideas at the intersection of different fields, fueling outcomes that achieve fresh concepts and tangible changes.
-More than following what’s in vogue, this approach is a natural response to connect with and interpret the world.
+My practice searches ideas at the intersection of several fields, with outcomes in search of tangible changes.
+More than following what’s in vogue, this approach is a response to connect with and interpret the world.

-Multicultural I My life and work are defined by deep international immersion.
-Having resided in major cultural hubs, and participated in projects in over twenty countries —Europe, United States, Latin America, and the Middle East— I bring a diverse perspective to every task.
-A crossroads of cultures that continues inspiring my artistic, professional, and academic work.
-These experiences make an impact beyond mere travelling: it’s the base of a practice built on dialogue and discovery.
+MULTICULTURAL I My life and work are defined by deep international experience Having resided in major cultural hubs, and participated in projects in over twenty countries —Europe, United States, Latin America, and the Middle East— I bring a diverse perspective to every task.
+A crossroads of cultures that continues inspiring all my work.
+This background makes an impact beyond mere travelling as the base of a practice built on dialogue and discovery.

-Innovation I Focused on forward-thinking, international collaboration, I create experimental work that builds global connections.
+INNOVATION I Focused on forward-thinking, international collaboration, I create experimental work that builds global connections.
 I have participated in media projects and university programs linking the arts, innovation, and technology.
-After foundational experiences in transmedia storytelling, I explore emerging narratives, and dive into tools like AI (Artificial Intelligence) and XR (Extended Reality), always driven by a sense of ground-breaking transformation.
-I also keep ongoing creative research through recent training in Project Incubation and Coolhunting, channeled to contemporary media trends.
+After foundational practices in transmedia storytelling, I explore emerging narratives, and dive into tools like AI (Artificial Intelligence) and XR (Extended Reality), including ongoing creative research through recent training in Project Incubation and Innovation & Trends.

-Sustainable I Since the film New York Spin, I have used the leitmotif 'ecology of souls' to connect media, arts, and environmental spirit.
-This idea has landed in community-based projects, including promoting Latino culture in New York, supporting a essential services for Africa, and building an Arts Hub in Jordan.
-In this framework, culture/social participation is not just about professional outcomes, but about positive action toward people, and the planet.
+SUSTAINABLE I Since the film New York Spin, I have used the leitmotif 'ecology of souls' to connect media, arts, and environmental spirit.
+This idea has landed in community-based projects, including promoting Latino culture in New York, supporting a essential services for Africa, and building an arts hub in Jordan.
+In this framework, culture/social participation aims to build positive action toward people, and the planet.

-My work is about connecting and sharing.
-In an age shaped by digital cultures —where immediacy can both unite and divide— I see creative research as a living ecology, fluid and collective.
-It invites reflection as much as innovation, embracing uncertainty to turn cultural and social challenges into opportunities for sustainability, and renewal.
-Through this process, I seek spaces where art, technology, and community evolve together, building more inclusive ways of being in a connected world." — PV
+In an age shaped by digital cultures, I see creative research as a living ecology, fluid and collective.
+It invites reflection as much as innovation, embracing uncertainty to turn cultural and social challenges into opportunities for sustainability and renewal.
+Through this process, I seek spaces where art, technology, and community evolve together in a connected world." — PV

 Creative Research